Efficient Quantum Polar Codes Requiring No Preshared Entanglement: Entanglement Distillation

 \subsection{Protocol}

-Inspired by previous work in a purely classical scenario~\cite{suttershort}, we consider a concatenated entanglement distillation scheme based on CSS codes.
 The scheme consists of an inner layer which performs information reconciliation (IR) in the amplitude, or $Z$-basis and an outer layer which performs information reconciliation in the phase, or $X$-basis.
 Each layer utilizes a quantum stabilizer code, and together the amplitude and phase codes form a CSS quantum error-correcting code.
 Information reconciliation at the inner layer is performed on $M$ independent blocks, each consisting of $L$ input systems.
 Due to this two-level structure the scheme has a blocklength $N=LM$.
 Letting $K$ denote the number of unmeasured outputs per amplitude block, Figure~\ref{fig:scheme} depicts the case $L=4$, $M=2$, and $K=2$.
 The unmeasured qubits after the amplitude information reconciliation are forwarded to the phase information reconciliation block.

 To explain the scheme in more detail, we start with a single bipartite system $\psi^{AB}$ shared by Alice and Bob, with $A$ a qubit.
 Purifying $\psi^{AB}$ and expressing $A$ in the amplitude basis gives